code-check/challenge-es6-firststep/README.md

 Complete [cipher.js](es6/src/cipher.js) to pass [test](es6/test/cipher.spec.js)

 ### Specification
-- Allowed characters are "abcdefghijklmnopqrstuvwxyz1234567890".
+- Allowed characters are "abcdefghijklmnopqrstuvwxyz".
-- Character sequence is same as above.
 - If not allowed character is present in input parameter, its character is not converted and included in result string.

 ### Q4 extra